Elizabeth O. Sampson Hoyt: Career

-From 1887 to 1890, Hoyt delivered the lectures on logic and psychology at the University of Wyoming, during the presidence of her husband.
+From 1887 to 1890, Hoyt delivered the lectures on logic and psychology at the University of Wyoming, during the presidency of her husband.

 In 1890, Hoyt, after an exhaustive examination, received the degree of Ph.D. from the University of Denver, reading as her thesis on that occasion a paper entitled, An Analysis of a Present State of Mind, the same being a radical examination of consciousness.

 Hoyt was a member of the Society for Philosophical Inquiry, of Washington, D.C.
 In philosophy, she was a natural realist.
 She never belonged to any church because she could not accept any of the creeds.
 She had, however, an abiding conviction of the spirituality of the universe, of a personal God, and of personal immortality, with the endless development of the soul as associated with some form of organism.

 Hoyt wrote between 100-200 short poems of an historical, romantic, political, sociological, and philosophical character, some of which were published in the Springfield Republican, The Peacemaker, and elsewhere.

 Hoyt was one of the organizers and charter members of the original Woman's Mt.
 Vernon Association, and was always an active sympathizer with patriotic enterprises in general.
 Struggles for political and religious liberty always enlisted Hoyt's sympathies, and she had a deep interest in the poorer classes of society, as well as in woman's higher education, in woman's suffrage, and in general advancement of women.